Curricular Practical Training

 Obtain a job offer letter that meets the criteria listed below (Job Offer Letter)

 - Register for the related course.
-You may need to contact your academic program, MCD, CFS or other office to be registered.
+You may need to contact your academic program, Engineering Career Development (ECD), Chicago Field Studies (CFS), or other office to be registered.

 Complete the CPT Academic Advisor's Recommendation Form.
 This must be signed by your academic advisor or dean.